-The headlights turn on at reduced intensity when the parking brake is released with the engine started, even with the light switch in the "OFF" position.
+The headlights turn on at reduced intensity when the parking brake is released with the engine started, even with the light switch in the "OFF" position or position 1.
 They will not go off until the ignition switch is turned off.